gavofyork/witness/witness.md

-# The Witness Algorithm: Privacy Protection in a Fully Transparent System
+# The Cross-Witness Algorithm: Privacy Protection in a Fully Transparent System
 By **Vlad Gluhovsky** and **Gavin Wood**

 # Introduction